rakemiel/windows2000/_posts/2021-1-4-Manage-Windows-2012-Core.md

 title : Manage Windows Server 2012 Core with Windows Admin Center
 ---

-I have some problems when it comes to manage Windows Server Core / without GUI.
+I have problems when it comes to manage Windows Server Core / without GUI.

 This is my step by step on how to install [Windows Admin Center](https://www.microsoft.com/en-us/windows-server/windows-admin-center) to manage my servers